Lesson 6 of 55: MCP Tools – Defining, Validating, and Running LLM-Callable Functions

 Content Types and Rich Responses

 Tool handlers return an object with a content array.
 Each item in the array is a content block.
-MCP supports three content types: text, image, and resource.
+MCP defines five content types: text, image, audio, resource (embedded), and resource_link.

 // Text content (most common)